Written by: Genya Gorshtein, MSc

 Membrane proteins pose challenges as antigens, yet they continue to be the primary targets for novel monoclonal antibodies (mAbs) and immunotherapies.
 Despite these challenges, numerous strategies can enhance the success of generating unique and functional antibodies against these targets.
 The selection of a strategy depends on the antigen’s specific requirements, the chosen antibody discovery platform, and the intended application.

-In vivo antibody discovery using REpAb® polyclonal antibody sequencing and mass spectrometry enables the generation of unique and functional antibody binders against difficult antigens.
-REpAb is species agnostic, allowing for a wide variety of hosts for antibody discovery, and it is adaptable to various antigen formats, including peptides, proteins, enzymes, and small molecules.
+Rapid Novor’s antibody discovery service using mass spectrometry enables the generation of unique and functional antibody binders against difficult antigens.
+REpAb® is species agnostic, allowing for a wide variety of hosts for antibody discovery, and it is adaptable to various antigen formats, including peptides, proteins, enzymes, and small molecules.

 Reach out to our scientists to discuss antigen development, immunization, and antibody discovery tailored to your challenging antigens.